RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_infinite_associative_memory/main.md

 We also propose a "dual" AM network to @Bishwajit_Sahab 's #ICML2023 AM network

-Novel energy & dynamics => Faster runtime & computation of cluster assignment posteriors
+Novel energy & dynamics => Faster if K < D & computation of cluster assignment posteriors

 Also exhibits self-excitation & mutual inhibition dynamics (long-standing theme in neuro)